fermyon/developer/content/cloud/quickstart.md

 > Make sure to use the URL above for the canary instance

 This command will generate an authentication code for your current device to be authorized against the Fermyon Cloud.
-Follow the instructions in the prompt to complete the authorization.
+Follow the instructions in the prompt to complete the authorization process.

 {{ details "Learn more" "The default behavior of `spin login` is to authenticate with the Fermyon Cloud.
 The command can authenticate against any instance of the [Fermyon Platform](https://fermyon.dev)." }}